Understanding the Emotional Ties of Trauma Bonds

 • Isolation

-• Abusers often find ways isolate their victims from their supportive networks, fostering a reliance solely on the abuser.
+• Abusers often find ways to isolate their victims from their supportive networks, fostering a reliance solely on the abuser.

 • Victims might even distance themselves from friends and family who criticize the relationship